-• Assess the pupil's progress in relation to objectives outlined in the statement and review the progress made from the provision as mapped in the termly provision maps.
+• Assess the pupil's progress in relation to objectives outlined in the EHC Plan and review the progress made from the provision.

-- Review the provision made for the pupil in the context on the National Curriculum and attainment in basic literacy and numeracy skills. - Consider the appropriateness of the existing statement/EHC Plan in relation to the pupil's performance during the year and whether or not to cease, continue or amend the existing statement. - Set new targets for the coming year when the statement is to be maintained. - The year 5 review, held in the summer term, will indicate the provision that will be required at the secondary stage.
-At the year 6 review, in the summer term, the SENDCo/Inclusion Manager of the secondary school will be invited, enabling the receiving school to plan appropriately for the new school year and to give parents the opportunity to liaise with the new school. - The child with the statement/EHC Plan will be involved in their review.
+• Review the provision made for the pupil in the context of the National Curriculum and attainment in basic literacy and numeracy skills.

+• Consider the appropriateness of the existing EHC Plan in relation to the pupil's performance during the year and whether or not to cease, continue or amend the existing statement.

+• Set new targets for the coming year when the statement is to be maintained.

+• The year 5 review, held in the summer term, will indicate the provision that will be required at the secondary stage.
+At the year 6 review, in the summer term, the SENDCO/Inclusion Manager of the secondary school will be invited to attend, enabling the receiving school to plan appropriately for the new school year and to give parents the opportunity to liaise with the new school.

+• The child with the EHC Plan will be involved in their review.